eirikstine/eirikstine.github.io/index.md

 Along the way, you'll tackle real-world exercises in data processing, cleaning, and creating machine learning models, giving you the practical experience needed to work professionally.
 Taught by Eirik and Stine, this course ensures you gain a deep understanding of Scikit-Learn and machine learning.

+**Testimonials**:
+- *Good explanation of concepts.
+Easy to follow along.
+Byte-sized videos.
+Hands-on skill acquisition.*
+- *Excellent, clear, hands-on.*
+- *This is an excellent course, well structured and well explained.*

 [Purchase Master Machine Learning in Python with Scikit-Learn for 49.90$](https://www.udemy.com/course/master-machine-learning-in-python-with-scikit-learn/?couponCode=NOVEMBER_50_OFFER)

 ## Master Scientific Computing in Python with NumPy